ON THIS PAGE:

 My workshops are hands-on.
-Participants spend most of the time painting.
-I give feedback to individual students, and sometimes switch to addressing the whole group when I think that a point will interest others as well (for instance how some famous artist would tackle a problem that has arisen in the workshop).
+Participants spend most of the time painting (or drawing).
+I give feedback to individual students, and sometimes switch to addressing the whole group when I think that a point will interest others as well (for instance how some famous artist would tackle your problem).
 There are no formal lectures.

 My approach is non-directive.
 I explore with each person his or her style of working to see how it can be developed further.
 (Please bring along some examples of recent work – or high quality photographs of them – so that I can relate my input to your previous work).